TheNamlessGuy/browser-redirector/README.md

 # browser-redirector
 A firefox plugin for general URL redirection using regexes.
+Manual and automatic!

 ## Get
 ### Manual download